ammaraslam10/JGameEngine/README.md

 To develop NES/SNES styled games like Mario and The Legend of Zelda, `JTiledUtility` may be used to simplify the map creation process.
 It is kept as a separate utility due to its dependence on the GSon library.

 ## Usage
 A class may be extended to JGameEngine to initialize the components.
 A window needs to be added afterwards in order to have the display.
+Without `setWindow()`, no window will appear.

 ```java
 class ClockTest extends JGameEngine {